-Co-sponsored by the Harvard Joint Center for Housing Studies and the Office of Communications.
+Co-sponsored by the Harvard Joint Center for Housing Studies, the Charles Hamilton Houston Institute for Race and Justice, and the Office of Communications.

 Drawing on their work examining the costs and consequences of racial segregation and the concentration of poverty and affluence as well as the promise and pitfalls of past efforts at mixed-income development in Chicago, San Francisco, and other markets, Drs.
 Joseph and Khare will introduce the next frontier of efforts to promote inclusionary housing.

 Mark Joseph (AB '90) is the Leona Bevis/Marguerite Haynam Associate Professor in Community Development at the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University; the Founding Director of the National Initiative on Mixed-Income Communities (NIMC); and a Faculty Associate at the Center on Urban Poverty and Community Development.
 His general research interests are urban poverty and community development.
 His current research focuses on mixed-income development as a strategy for addressing urban poverty, with particular attention to transforming public housing developments.
 He is the co-author of “Integrating the Inner City: The Promise and Perils of Mixed-Income Public Housing Transformation”.

 Amy Khare, PhD is a Research Assistant Professor and the Research Director for the National Initiative on Mixed-Income Communities.
 Her research focuses on urban poverty and inequality, with an emphasis on community development, housing and politics.
 She is particularly interested in strategies that promote inclusion, equity and justice within cities and communities.
 Khare’s methodological training is as an urban ethnographer, and her professional experiences working in social justice endeavors lay the foundation of her scholarly interests.